artemyk/perturbationmodularity/README.md

 * `numpy`
 * `scipy` for the `scipy.sparse` sparse matrix library
 * `matplotlib` for plotting
 * `dynpy`, a library for running dynamical systems in Python.
-Installable from PyPi as `pip install dynpy` or as `pip install https://github.com/artemyk/dynpy/archive/master.zip`.
+Installable from PyPi as `pip install dynpy` or from GitHub as `pip install https://github.com/artemyk/dynpy/archive/master.zip`.
 For reference, see the [Dynpy GitHub](https://github.com/artemyk/dynpy).
 * `graphy`, a library for generating graphs and running Louvain.
-Installable from github as `pip install https://github.com/artemyk/graphy/archive/master.zip`.
+Installable from GitHub as `pip install https://github.com/artemyk/graphy/archive/master.zip`.
 For reference, see the [Graphy GitHub](https://github.com/artemyk/graphy).